vincentchachere/Group-Policy-and-Managing-Accounts/README.md

 ## Lab Overview

-This lab builds on the previous one [here](https://github.com/vincentchachere/Active-Directory-Deployment-and-Configuration/edit/main/README.md).
 This lab focuses on learning key Active Directory skills like managing account lockouts, password resets, enabling/disabling accounts, and analyzing event logs.
-You’ll also configure Group Policy to enforce security settings, such as account lockout thresholds, and test these configurations in a realistic environment.
+We’ll also configure Group Policy to enforce security settings, such as account lockout thresholds, and test these configurations in a realistic environment.

 ## Environments and Technologies Used